sudhakar3697/awesome-electron-alternatives/README.md

 and hate in Electron-js](https://binary-studio.com/blog/2017/09/12/love-hate-electron/)**.
 In: Bogdan Rusinka,  Binary-Studio.
 (eds) Things to love and hate in Electron-js.
 Binary-Studio 2017.
 Bogdan Rusinka Articles on Binary-Studio, September 12, 2017.
 Binary-Studio.

+- *Niklaus Wirth.* (1995). **[A plea for lean software](https://ieeexplore.ieee.org/document/348001)**.
+In: Niklaus Wirth, IEEE.
+(eds) A plea for lean software.
+A plea for lean software 1995.
+Niklaus Wirth Articles on IEEE(Computer), February 12, 1995.
+IEEE, Computer ( Volume: 28, Issue: 2, February 1995).